Xylophone

 In the African, Latin-American and Indonesian cultures Slit Drums have been used as messenger tools for a long time.
 Originally it was a hollowed tree with a slit on the upper side to form two resonating sound plates.
 By drumming on these two plates people used to send messages over long distances.

 In the course of time the instrument developed into a solid wooden box.
 A number of sound plates—it can be 4, 6 or 8—are cut out of the top.
 The sound depends on the wood as well as on the form of the sound plates.
 The Slit Drum is an ideal instrument for kids, and a tried-and-tested tool for therapists.
-But musicians get their money’s worth too!
+But musicians can get their money’s worth too!

 Tepo: simple and solid, from cherry wood